xor-function/gps2hotspot/README.md

 The FTP server used successfully is the android app
 ES File Explorer.

+The GPS coordinates are logged in two formats
+* DMM
+* DDD

+The decimal degree format can be directly input into a Google/Google maps search.

 ## Get it working

 Tailored for Debian based distros